About | ECGI Board | History | ECGI Articles (English) | ECGI Articles (French) | Research Committees | Founder Members

 6.1 The Institute is an association formed by the natural persons and legal entities, validly represented, having signed the original Articles of Association.

-6.2 Membership categories are Academic Member, Institutional Member, Ordinary Member, Patron Member and Research Member.
+6.2 Membership categories are Academic Member, Academic Institutional Member, Institutional Member, Practitioner Member, Patron Member and Research Member.

 6.3 Academic Members are individuals who hold at least a 70% position with an academic institution or otherwise mostly pursue an academic activity.